 The Pickaway-Ross Career and Technology Center is a distinct political subdivision of the State of Ohio.
 The Pickaway-Ross Career and Technology Center has an eleven-member board of education.
 The Center has three board members as representatives on the Pickaway-Ross Career and Technology Center Board.
-The Pickaway-Ross Career and Technology Center has no ongoing financial interest in or financial responsibility to the Pickaway-Ross Career and Technology Center.
+The Pickaway-Ross Career and Technology Center possesses its own budgeting and taxing authority.
+The Center has no ongoing financial interest in or financial responsibility to the Pickaway-Ross Career and Technology Center.
 To obtain financial information write to the Pickaway-Ross Career and Technology Center, 895 Crouse Chapel Road, Chillicothe, Ohio 45601-9010.